gnikyt/gnikyt.github.io/posts/2025-04-10-handling-shopify-api-limits-goroutines.md

 // track of the remaining points, threshold, limit, and refill rate. type Point struct {
 	Remaining  atomic.Int32 // Points remaining.
-	Threshold  int32        // Point value to which we would begin sleeping.
+	Threshold  int32        // Minimum point balance of which we would consider handling with a "pause".
-	Limit      int32        // Upper limit of points available.
+	Limit      int32        // Maximum points available.
-	RefillRate int32        // Rate of refill of number of points per second.
+	RefillRate int32        // Number of points refilled, per second.
 }

 // Update accepts a new value of remaining points to store.